-In late 2019, Michael launched Meadows Family Consulting Group LLC where he provides consulting services to tax-exempt organizations on a wide array of topics ranging from fund-raising, strategic planning and governance to investment management and executive coaching.
+In late 2019, Michael launched Meadows Family Consulting Group LLC where he provides consulting services to public charities on a wide array of topics ranging from fund-raising, strategic planning and governance to investment management and executive coaching.
 In addition, he serves as a Vice President with Foundation Management, Inc., an Oklahoma City-based company that provides outsourced management, back office support, and consulting services to grant-making foundations.

 As a volunteer, Michael has served on the boards/advisory boards of more than three dozen non-profit organizations.
-He has served as a family trustee/director for The Meadows Foundation, a non-family trustee for the Simmons Family Foundation, and was appointed by the U.S. Secretary of the Interior from two different administrations to the board of the National Fish and Wildlife Foundation, where he chaired the Foundation’s grants committee.
-In addition to the National Center for Family Philanthropy, Michael currently serves on the boards of the Momentous Institute, the Mike A. Myers Foundation, and TACA (The Arts Community Alliance), and on the advisory boards of the Communities Foundation of Texas, RGK Center for Philanthropy and Community Service at The University of Texas at Austin, SMU DataArts (the National Center for Arts Research at Southern Methodist University), Hope Supply Co. and the Human Rights Initiative of North Texas.
+He has served as a non-family trustee for the Simmons Family Foundation and was appointed by the U.S. Secretary of the Interior from two different administrations to the board of the National Fish and Wildlife Foundation, where he chaired the Foundation’s grants committee.
+In addition to the National Center for Family Philanthropy, Michael currently serves on the boards of The Meadows Foundation, the Mike A. Myers Foundation, and TACA (The Arts Community Alliance), and on the advisory boards of the Communities Foundation of Texas, RGK Center for Philanthropy and Community Service at The University of Texas at Austin, SMU DataArts (the National Center for Arts Research at Southern Methodist University), Hope Supply Co. and the Human Rights Initiative of North Texas.
 A native Dallasite, he is an active member of the Salesmanship Club of Dallas, and a past president of The Dallas Assembly and the Leadership Dallas Alumni Association.

 We’re here to equip you with the tools you need to make a meaningful impact.
 Contact NCFP for support!

 Keep up with trends in family philanthropy.
 Subscribe to our newsletter!